-- a. e-NBA shall provide a domain on the NBA's webportal to each evaluators and chairperson.
-Each evaluator/chairperson may transit business with the NBA using their ID and password.
-The evaluators/chairperson shall have access to all personal information on his/her page that may be amended by the evaluators time to time as required. eNBA shall give access to the evaluators and chairperson to all information pertaining to the visit they have conducted/participated. - b.
-The date for the visit requested by the institutions, availability of the evaluators/chairperson for the visit, the discipline, programme details and other necessary parameters may be used by e-NBA as filter to constitute the team for the visit.
+- a. e-NBA shall provide a domain on the NBA's webportal to each evaluator and the chairperson.
+The evaluators/chairperson may transit business with the NBA using their ID and password.
+The evaluators/chairperson shall have access to all personal information on his/her page that may be amended by the evaluators from time to time as per their requirement. eNBA shall give access to the evaluators and the chairperson to all information pertaining to the visit they have conducted/participated. - b.
+The date for the visit requested by the institutions, availability of the evaluators/chairperson for the visit, the discipline, programme details and other necessary parameters may be used by e-NBA as a filter to constitute the team for the visit.
 The NBA shall contact the chairperson and evaluators approximately 30-45 days before the scheduled date of accreditation visit to the university/institute asking for consent.
 On receipt of the notification through e-NBA, the evaluators/chairperson may reconfirm his/her availability. - c.
-Once team members are finalised through e-NBA, i) The NBA shall inform the evaluators and chairperson approximately 30-45 days prior to the scheduled visit and send all details including SAR.
+Once team members are finalised through e-NBA, i) The NBA shall inform the evaluators and chairperson approximately 30-45 days prior to the scheduled visit and send all details including the SAR.
 The chairperson and the evaluators will submit a declaration that there is no conflict of interest with the institution.
-They shall also submit an agreement of confidentiality. ii) e-NBA shall inform the Travel Coordinator for travel arrangements to institutions for confirming of visit.
+They shall also submit an agreement of confidentiality. ii) e-NBA shall inform the Travel Coordinator for travel arrangements to the institution for confirmation of visit.
 All such details will be communicated to the evaluators and the chairperson prior to the visit. - d.
-The evaluators shall to study the SAR.
-If any, additional documents/information for evaluating SAR is required, the same may be obtained from the institution through the NBA. - e.
+The evaluators shall study the SAR.
+If any additional documents/information is required for evaluating the SAR, the same may be obtained from the institution through the NBA. - e.
 The evaluators should correlate syllabus/course contents, etc. vis-à-vis Graduate Attributes and Programme Specific Criteria prior to the date of the visit.
-Evaluators are required to discuss the matter pertaining to accreditation visit between them as well as with the chairperson. - f.
+The evaluators are expected to discuss the matter pertaining to the accreditation visit between them as well as with the chairperson. - f.
 A pre-visit meeting shall be convened in the afternoon/evening of the day prior to the commencement of the visit with all the evaluators and chairperson to discuss preliminary findings from the SAR and issues or concerns they would like to concentrate on during the visit. - g.
-The chairperson can also contact the NBA in case the SAR is incomplete or any information provided in SAR is not available or ambiguous.
+The chairperson can also contact the NBA in case the SAR is incomplete or any information provided in the SAR is not available or ambiguous.
 This feedback is to be received by the chairperson from the evaluators during the pre-visit discussion. - h.
-The evaluators shall draw-up a plan for evaluation of the SAR and programme in consultation with the chairperson.
+The evaluators shall draw up a plan for evaluation of the SAR and programme in consultation with the chairperson.